b1nwal/ARMBot/README.md

 > Visual representation.
 Demonstrates how a circle can be made to represent all endpoints of an arm segment when revolved around a point.

-From here, you can imagine that if we could find two points on the two circles that are exactly the length of the second segment, we could use inverse trigonometric functions to determine the angle from the x-axis to such a point.
+From here, you can imagine that if we could find two points on the two circles that are exactly the length of the second segment apart, we could use inverse trigonometric functions to determine the angle from the x-axis to such a point.

 <img src="exampleimage2.jpg">